Treatment for Age-Related Macular Degeneration (AMD)

 Age-related macular degeneration (AMD) is one of the more common eye diseases in older men and women and is a top cause of blindness in those over 60 years old.
 If you are over the age of 50, it is important to have your eyes checked often by an experienced eye doctor.
 AMD symptoms appear only gradually, so you may not know that you have it unless you visit a doctor.

-Call Kirk Eye Center today at 708-397-8080 to schedule your appointment.
+Call Kirk Eye Center today to schedule your appointment.
 Your vision is important to us, and we will do everything we can to help you preserve your sight.

 Can AMD Be Cured?